Contract of Indemnity

 The promisee is entitled to recover damages that he was compelled to pay in a suit for which he was being indemnified-

-1. All costs which he may be compelled to pay in any suit if, in bringing or defending it, he did not contravene the orders of the promisor and acted as it would have been prudent for him to act in the absence of any contact of indemnity, or if the promisor authorized him to bring or defend the suit.
+• All costs which he may be compelled to pay in any suit if, in bringing or defending it, he did not contravene the orders of the promisor and acted as it would have been prudent for him to act in the absence of any contact of indemnity, or if the promisor authorized him to bring or defend the suit.
+A prime example would be the case of Adamson v.
+Jarvis[7] where the court held that since the plaintiff acted according to the defendant’s instructions and incurred a loss because of the same, the plaintiff was entitled to compensation.

-1. All sums which he may have paid under the terms of any compromise of any such suit, if the compromise was not contrary to the orders of the promisor and was one which it would have been prudent for the promisee to make in the absence of any contract of indemnity, or if the promisor authorized him to compromise the suit.
+• All sums which he may have paid under the terms of any compromise of any such suit, if the compromise was not contrary to the orders of the promisor and was one which it would have been prudent for the promisee to make in the absence of any contract of indemnity, or if the promisor authorized him to compromise the suit.

 A truck, under indemnity insurance for Rs.
-2,00,000, was stolen with no chances of recovery.
-It was held that the amount of indemnity fixed by the surveyor was at Rs.
+2,00,000, was stolen with no chance of recovery.
+It was held that the amount of indemnity fixed by the surveyor was Rs.
 1,87,492.
 Furthermore, it was also held that this was payable with 18% interest due to the delay period.
-The settlement of claim at a lesser amount by insurance authorities was arbitrary and unfair under the Article 14 of the Constitution.(Equality before law.)
+The settlement of claims at a lesser amount by insurance authorities was arbitrary and unfair under Article 14 of the Constitution.
+(Equality before law.)

 Re British India General Insurance Co.
 Ltd[8] tells us that any person who claims under an indemnity must prove that they have suffered a loss.

-Although in Khetarpal Amarnath v.
+However in Khetarpal Amarnath v.
 Madhukar Pictures[9] it was held that the right of the indemnity holder need not be confined to the contents of section 125.
 His rights are not limited by the provisions of this Act.
 The indemnity-holder is open to use for the specific performance of the contract of indemnity if an absolute liability is incurred by him.
 Therefore, there is no particular straitjacket approach for the determination of the extent of liability as it depends on the nature and terms of the contract which is subjective to each case.

 Indemnity cannot be implied in favour of a person who has executed a bail bond for the appearance of an accused in court as it would be considered unlawful, this was explained in Mehrauli v.
 Sariatulla[10].
-Indemnity bond shall be valid in case a lessee agrees to pay rent to one of the two people in consideration.[11]
+An indemnity bond shall be valid in case a lessee agrees to pay rent to one of the two people in consideration.[11]

 In Geismar v.
 Sun Alliance and London Insurance Ltd[12], it was held that an assured cannot claim indemnity against consequences of an intentional wrongful act.
 Geismar had brought into the U.K. jewellry which he failed to declare to the customs and on which he did not pay customs duty.
 Later, Geismar claimed indemnity from the defendant insurers for the loss through theft at his home of the uncustomed jewellery.
 The judges held that Geismar could not enforce the contract of indemnity.
 The shipowners who were promised indemnity were unable to enforce the promise.